 As we all know, stock photos can come in handy when you don’t have the time or budget to schedule a photo shoot.
 However, since they’re so generic and the same images are often overused, they lack the uniqueness you need to make your work stand out.

-Alternatively, you can use Art Templates to create certain types of images with even fewer inputs than the free form option.
+Alternatively, you can use templates to create certain types of images with even fewer inputs than the free form option.
 The cool thing is: There’s an option to create completely original stock photography.
 Instead of downloading the same photos everyone already has access to, you can make your own and put them to use in your marketing before anyone else does.

 Top features: